farzadkb95/farzadkb95/README.md

 Farzad Korang - Web Developer
 I'm a results-driven web developer with over 5 years of experience building, maintaining, and designing websites and web applications.
-Skilled in PHP, JavaScript, WordPress, and front-end technologies.
+Skilled in PHP,larvel,codeigniter  JavaScript, WordPress, and front-end technologies.

 Skills
 PHP